 - Solar Water Heating – Information and case studies.

 - Sustainability – 25 easy steps towards sustainability.

 - Being home smart

-- Urban Greywater Design and Installation Handbook (1 of 3 Australian guides giving essential information when considering installing a grey water system).
+- Urban Greywater Design and Installation Handbook (1 of 3 Australian guides giving essential information when considering installing a greywater system).
 Note: this file is slow to load due to the size.

 - Oasis Design – Ecological system design, water storage, rainwater harvesting, grey water.
-Please note that any plumbing or drainage system must be approved by your local Council and installed by the appropriate qualified tradesperson.
+Please note that any plumbing or drainage system must be approved by your local Council and installed by the appropriately qualified tradesperson.

 Products / Appliances

-- Eco-Specifier – an Australasian online database of materials, products, and technologies.
+- Eco-Specifier – An Australasian online database of materials, products, and technologies.

-- Miproducts – a New Zealand online database of building products for industry professionals.
+- Miproducts – A New Zealand online database of building products for industry professionals.

 - Micro Generation – Generating electricity on your own property.